thisismyamazingusername/soundsofindia/README.md

-This is my for-the-fun first project when self-learning swift to distract myself during IB exams lol !
-Once you learn about the classical --> modern indian instruments, cook up and save your own music using the loops provided !
+Learn about popular classical and modern Indian instruments through a carousel of information!
+Finally, using the loops of each instrument, cook up and save your own Indian inspired music!
-Get to cookin chef :p